Ryan James (rugby league)

-He also played for the Gold Coast Titans, Canberra Raiders and Canterbury-Bankstown Bulldogs in the National Rugby League and at representative level for the Indigenous All Stars and Country Origin.
+He also played for the Brisbane Broncos, Canberra Raiders and Canterbury-Bankstown Bulldogs in the NRL and at representative level for the Indigenous All Stars and Country Origin.

 Background

 James was born in Tweed Heads, New South Wales, Australia into a family of Indigenous Australian descent (Bundjalung).

 Career

 Early career

 James played his junior rugby league for the Bilambil Jets.
 He attended Tweed River High School, where he represented the NSW CHS under 15's schoolboy team in 2006.
 In 2008 James, who then attended Palm Beach Currumbin High School, played in the school's ARL Schoolboy Cup winning side.
 They defeated Matraville Sports High School 24–22 in the final with James winning the Peter Sterling Medal as player of the year.
 Later that year, he represented the Queensland Schoolboys, before being selected for the Australian Schoolboys.

 Gold Coast Titans

 James made his NRL debut in round 14 of the 2010 season for the Gold Coast Titans at Robina Stadium.
 The Gold Coast won 28–14 over the Manly-Warringah Sea Eagles, with James starring on debut against Manly's more experienced forward pack.